Academic freedom: Controversial opinions

-President Summers of Harvard

 In 2006, Lawrence Summers, while president of Harvard University, led a discussion that was intended to identify the reasons why fewer women chose to study science and mathematics at advanced levels.
 He suggested that the possibility of intrinsic gender differences in terms of talent for science and mathematics should be explored.
 He became the target of considerable public backlash.
 His critics were, in turn, accused of attempting to suppress academic freedom.
 Due to the adverse reception to his comments, he resigned after a five-year tenure.
 Another significant factor of his resignation was several votes of no-confidence placed by the deans of schools, notably multiple professors in the Faculty of Arts and Sciences.

-Duke Lacrosse Scandal

-The 2006 scandal in which several members of the Duke Lacrosse team were falsely accused of rape raised serious criticisms against exploitation of academic freedom by the university and its faculty to press judgement and deny due process to the three players accused.

-Professor Khan of the University of KwaZulu-Natal

-In 2006 trade union leader and sociologist Fazel Khan was fired from the University of KwaZulu-Natal in Durban, South Africa after taking a leadership role in a strike.
-In 2008 international concern was also expressed at attempts to discipline two other academics at the same university – Nithiya Chetty and John van der Berg – for expressing concern about academic freedom at the university.

-Author J Michael Bailey of Northwestern University

-J. Michael Bailey wrote a popular science-style book, The Man Who Would Be Queen, the idea that trans women are motivated by sexuality.
-The book was heavily criticized by many academics, including Andrea James who said it exploited vulnerable people, especially children, Dr. Dreger who found that the book misrepresented those it portrayed and "did not qualify as scientific research", and Lynn Conway who found the tone of the book abusive and said that it was a recipe for further discrimination.
-In 2007 Dr. Conway and Dr. McCloskey filed formal complaints with Northwestern University accusing of Bailey of grossly violating scientific standards "by conducting intimate research observations on human subjects without telling them that they were objects of the study."
-They also filed a complaint with Illinois state regulators, requesting that they investigate Bailey for practicing psychology without a license.
-Other academics, have accused him of sexual misconduct.

-Professor Li-Ann of New York University School of Law

 In 2009 Thio Li-ann withdrew from an appointment at New York University School of Law after controversy erupted about some anti-gay remarks she had made, prompting a discussion of academic freedom within the law school.
 Subsequently, Li-ann was asked to step down from her position in the NYU Law School.